BreeziePop/BreeziePop.github.io/README.md

-My name is Brianna Lavigne
+My name is Brianna Lavigne.